MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

     Use the Azure Machine Learning CLI, Azure Machine Learning SDK for Python, or the studio to get the data store information.

     ---

-    > [!TIP]
-    > The default blob data store in a workspace is named __workspaceblobstore__.
-You can skip this step if you already know the resource ID of the default data store in your workspace.

-1. Upload some sample data to the data store.
+1. Upload some sample data to the data store:

-   This example assumes you already uploaded the sample data included in the repo in the folder `sdk/python/endpoints/batch/deploy-models/heart-classifier-mlflow/data` in the folder `heart-disease-uci-unlabeled` in the Blob Storage account.
-Be sure to complete this step before you continue.
+   1. In the [azureml-examples](https://github.com/Azure/azureml-examples) repository, go to the [sdk/python/endpoints/batch/deploy-models/heart-classifier-mlflow/data](https://github.com/Azure/azureml-examples/tree/main/sdk/python/endpoints/batch/deploy-models/heart-classifier-mlflow/data) folder.
+   1. Download the files.
+   1. Use a tool like Azure Storage Explorer to connect to your Azure Blob Storage account.
+   1. Open to the Blob Storage container that matches the name of your data store's blob container.
+   1. Upload the sample data files to a folder named `heart-disease-uci-unlabeled` in the container.

 1. Create the input or request:

     # [Azure CLI](#tab/cli)

+Update this section, because this path was invalid.
+The only thing that worked was the tip format:
+You can also use the format azureml://datastores/<data-store>/paths/<data-path> to specify the input.

+az ml batch-endpoint invoke --name "heart2kr9c8wma45n1bqoiu" --set inputs.my_heart_blob_ds.type="uri_folder" inputs.my_heart_blob_ds.path=azureml://datastores/workspaceblobstore/paths/heart-disease-uci-unlabeled

     Place the file path in the `INPUT_PATH` variable:

     ```azurecli